.

 Step 2: Choose the Right Members

-Key roles to include:
+Key committee roles include:

 • Project Manager: Someone who will manage the selection process, ensuring timelines and milestones are met.